 If your customers head for the door come renewal time, you need to examine where and why you lost them.
 Were those customers’ interactions with support repeatedly high-effort?
 Was it difficult for those customers to find useful help content?
 Examine your retention rate to identify the root cause(s) of any snags in your customer journey.

-5. Ticket Distribution & Volume by Support Channel
+5. Ticket Distribution and Volume by Support Channel

 A holistic view of support interactions such as calls, chats, and self-service can tell you what information customers need at certain touchpoints.
-Are a high volume of calls coming from customers attempting to activate, for instance?
+Is a high volume of calls coming from customers attempting to activate their product, for instance?
 Are customers fumbling with a recent update?
 A closer look at the help content related to volume-generating issues can reveal sticking points and even content gaps.

 7. Customer Success

-As a department, Customer Success can have various roles encompassing onboarding, support, and even account management.
+As a department, customer success can have various roles encompassing onboarding, support, and even account management.
 As a philosophy, customer success is a guiding principle for understanding the customer journey.
 How are we empowering customers to be successful with our products and services?
 And what does success actually mean?
-There are many ways to measure customer success programs.
+Of course, there are many ways to measure customer success programs.
 You’ll find that many metrics considered to be “customer success KPIs” are also integral to understanding the customer journey.

-The beautiful thing about the KPIs above is that, done well, they will extend into other aspects of your business.
+The beautiful thing about the KPIs above is that monitoring and acting upon the data can be beneficial in other aspects of business.
 By engaging your customers and staying attuned to this type of feedback, you’ll have a better picture of where you can continue to improve your product and overall customer experience.